khulnasoft/khulnasoft/doc/cli/references/extsvc/create.md

   -name string
     	exact name of the external service to create -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true)

   Examples:

-  create an external service configuration on the Sourcegraph instance:
+  create an external service configuration on the Khulnasoft instance:

   $ cat new-config.json | src extsvc create
   $ src extsvc create -name 'My GitHub connection' new-config.json